Most conversations about artificial intelligence focus on jobs:

 Final Thought

 Artificial intelligence will almost certainly change economies and industries.
+But its deeper impact may be psychological.

 When technology changes how people understand intelligence, creativity, value, and meaning, it inevitably changes identity as well.